A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 and

 Dodd and Ferrante~\cite{dodd2014fast} and Dodd et al.~\cite{dodd2021vof} validate the substitution from Eq.~(\ref{eqn:psubs}) with various benchmark tests.
 The substitution is exact when \(\nabla \hat{p} \equiv \nabla p^{n+1}\) and approximate when \(\nabla \hat{p} \approx \nabla p^{n+1}\).
 The accuracy of this method in predicting the pressure field is very good as long as the pressure is smooth in time (i.e., incompressible or low-Mach-number compressible flows).
-In two-phase flows, the pressure jump across the interface might become problematic in situations of combined high surface tension, curvature and density ratio (i.e., \(\rho_l/\rho_g\)), in which case the time step needs to be reduced to ensure sufficient temporal smoothness in \(\hat{p}\) and obtain a stable solution.
-For instance, the time step for the capillary wave at 10 bar shown in Section~\ref{subsec:2Dres} had to be reduced considerably due to a higher density ratio than the other analyzed pressures (i.e., \(\rho_l/\rho_g\approx 86\) at 10 bar vs. \(\rho_l/\rho_g \approx 6.5\) at 150 bar).
+In two-phase flows, the pressure jump across the interface might become problematic in situations of combined high surface tension, curvature and density ratio (i.e., \(\rho_l/\rho_g\)), in which case the time step needs to be reduced to ensure sufficient temporal smoothness in \(\hat{p}\) and obtain a stable solution~\cite{dodd2014fast}.
+This issue is not expected to have a significant impact on the type of flows that this model aims to analyze, however it may deteriorate the computational efficiency of the proposed method.
+Cifani~\cite{cifani2019analysis} and Turnquist and Owkes~\cite{turnquist2021fast} address this issue and improve the performance of the split pressure-gradient method at high density ratios.
+These works may be considered in the future to adapt the methodology for low-pressure configurations where mixing and phase change are relevant.

-The main advantage of the split pressure-gradient method is that Eq.~(\ref{eqn:ppe2}) becomes a constant coefficient PPE under the low-Mach-number assumption (i.e., decoupled density and pressure).
+The main advantage of the split pressure-gradient method is that Eq.~(\ref{eqn:ppe2}) becomes a constant-coefficient PPE under the low-Mach-number assumption (i.e., decoupled density and pressure).
 Combined with a uniform mesh, this equation can be solved using a fast Poisson solver based on performing a series of Discrete Fourier Transforms or FFT~\cite{dodd2014fast,costa2018fft}.
-This pressure solver can be adapted to various sets of boundary conditions~\cite{costa2018fft} (e.g., periodic or homogeneous Neumann boundary conditions) and achieves computational speed-ups orders of magnitude larger than iterative solvers based on Gauss elimination (i.e., \(\mathcal{O}(10^2)\)) or multigrid solvers (i.e., \(\mathcal{O}(10)\)).
-Furthermore, machine-error accuracy is obtained in the solution of the pressure field.
+This pressure solver can be adapted to various sets of boundary conditions~\cite{costa2018fft} (e.g., periodic or homogeneous Neumann boundary conditions) and provides a direct solution of the pressure field without an iterative process, achieving computational speed-ups orders of magnitude larger than iterative solvers based on Gauss elimination (i.e., \(\mathcal{O}(10^2)\)) or multigrid solvers (i.e., \(\mathcal{O}(10)\)).

-Since the momentum equation is presented in conservative form, Eqs.~(\ref{eqn:mom_pred}) and (\ref{eqn:ppe2}) are discretized in a staggered mesh using standard finite-volume techniques.
-Thus, velocity nodes are located at the center of the faces of the control volume defined around a pressure node.
-All fluid properties, as well as the volume fraction occupied by the liquid phase, are also defined at the pressure node.